helios-ag/FMTinyMCEBundle/README.md

 ```

 If you want to override default assets directory of Richfilemanager, add next option.
-By default assets copied to `web/assets/tinymce` or `public/assets/tinymce`
+By default, assets copied to `web/assets/tinymce` or `public/assets/tinymce`
 depending on Symfony version

 ```json